jkolbly/diplomacy-rest/README.md

 ## Config

 In order to successfuly connect to the SQL server, there must be a file called `config` in the root directory.
 See [config-example](config-example) for a sample config file.

+## Tests

+A tests is defined by a set of instructions.
+The syntax for writing a single instruction with parameters is:

+    {instruction} {key}:{value} {key 2}:{value 2} ...

+The order of parameters never matters.
+If the value of a parameter is a string containing a space, it can be enclosed in double quotes.
+Quotes and whatnot can be escaped using backslashes.
+Multiple instructions can be separated with one on each line.